DukeRobotics/robosub-ros/onboard/catkin_ws/src/controls/README.md

 ### Base Power
 The `base power` is a combination of the [control efforts](#control-effort) output by the position [PID loop](#pid-loop), velocity [PID loop](#pid-loop), and [desired power](#desired-power).
 The combination is based upon the [control types](#control-types) that are currently active.
 It is used to compute the [set power unscaled](#set-power-unscaled).

+### Cascaded Position PID Loop
+The `cascaded position PID loop` is a [PID loop](#pid-loop) that uses the output of the position PID loop to compute the [setpoint](#setpoint) for the velocity PID loop.
+Thus, instead of controling the [power](#power) directly, the `cascaded position PID loop` only controls the velocity, and the velocity PID loop controls the power.

+Cascaded or not, the end result of any position PID loop is to achieve a [desired position](#desired-position).
+However, cascading the position PID loop can make the robot's motion smoother and more stable.

 ### Constrained Thrust Allocation Vector
 The `constrained thrust allocation vector` is the amount of force each thruster needs to exert to achieve a given [set power](#set-power), _accounting for_ the [thrust constraints](#thrust-constraints).
 It is equal to the [unconstrained thrust allocation vector](#unconstrained-thrust-allocation-vector) if all entries are within the [thrust constraints](#thrust-constraints).
 Otherwise, it is the best approximate solution computed using [quadratic programming](#quadratic-programming) that is within the [thrust constraints](#thrust-constraints).
 It is denoted as $t_c$.